Biomedical Engineering

 Contact:

-For the fall 2023 semester, I am working from campus 3 days per week in Morisset 110.
+For the 2024-25 year, I am working from campus about 3 days per week in Morisset 110.
 Email me ahead to confirm.
 I'm also available by MS Teams all week.